LA PORTE COUNTY HEALTH DEPARTMENT ON-SITE SEPTIC SYSTEMS

 PERMITTING PROCEDURES FOR EXISTING HOMES

 Septic systems are not a permanent means of wastewater disposal.
 Even in the sandiest of soils, the ground in the area of an existing septic field acts like a sponge, slowly accepting wastewater over the years, until the ground becomes saturated and will no longer accept any more wastewater.
 This either causes wastewater back up into the house, or to leach out on top of the ground.
 It is at this time that a “repair” is necessary.
 And by “repair”, that usually means the installation of a new septic field on the property, and not necessarily the repair of the existing septic field.
-If an existing field is to be replaced due to a malfunction, the first step in obtaining a “repair” permit is to submit an Application Residential on-site septic system to LPCHD.
+If an existing field is to be replaced due to a malfunction, the first step in obtaining a “repair” permit is to submit an application to LPCHD.
 Call and schedule a Registered Soil Scientist to perform a soil boring on the property.
 To find out about the remaining “repair” permitting process, please refer to the Procedure of Issuance of On-Site Sewage System Permits.
-All residential “repair” septic systems in La Porte County are designed, installed, and inspected in accordance with ISDH Rule 410 IAC 6-8.3 and Local Ordinance 2012-01.
+All residential “repair” septic systems in La Porte County are designed, installed, and inspected in accordance with ISDH Rule 410 IAC 6-8.3.

 PERMITTING PROCEDURES FOR APPROVAL TO TIE-IN TO AN EXISTING SEPTIC SYSTEM